tauri-apps/tauri/.changes/cli-handle-dev-err.md

 "cli.js": patch
 ---

-Kill the `beforeDevCommand` process if the dev command returns an error.
+Kill the `beforeDevCommand` and app processes if the dev command returns an error.